 Hundreds of schools, churches, businesses, and community volunteers participate in MEND’s annual holiday program.
 Each family is home-visited to assess needs and the most needy are recommended for adoption by community groups who provide household items and extra gifts.
 The remaining families – who meet federal poverty guidelines – come to the MEND Center on assigned days in December to select a new gift/toy for their children, receive new blankets and generous boxes of food for Christmas dinner.
-After the holidays, MEND’s home visitors do a follow- up need assessment to see if there are other MEND and community services that would be helpful to these adopted families.
 In 2016, MEND served approximately 1,300 families, helping over 4,800 individuals.
 Several hundred corporations, schools, churches and community groups conducted food, toy and blanket drives for the program.

-Twice yearly, approximately 80 new mothers come to a baby shower hosted by MEND that includes a luncheon, raffle, distribution of car seats, clothing and other infant care items along with workshops on parenting, and other resource information that are designed to support MEND families with young children.
+Twice yearly, approximately 80 new and expectant mothers attend a baby shower hosted by MEND.
+The shower includes a luncheon, raffle, distribution of car seats, clothing and other infant care items.
+The attendees also benefit from workshops on parenting and other resource information that are designed to support MEND families with young children.